-We operate in four geographic segments: (1) North America, (2) Europe, the Middle East and Africa ("EMEA"), (3) Asia, and (4) Latin America.
-Each geographic segment operates predominantly in one industry: the design, development, marketing and distribution of performance apparel, footwear and accessories.
-While our international operating segments are currently not material and we combine them into other foreign countries for reporting purposes, we believe that the trend toward performance products is global.
-We plan to continue to introduce our products and simple merchandising story to athletes throughout the world.
-We are introducing our performance apparel, footwear and accessories in a manner consistent with our past brand-building strategy, including selling our products directly to teams and individual athletes in these markets, thereby providing us with product exposure to broad audiences of potential consumers.
-The following table presents net revenues by geographic distribution for each of the years ending December 31, 2012, 2011 and 2010:
+Our primary business operates in four geographic segments: (1) North America, comprising the United States and Canada, (2) Europe, the Middle East and Africa ("EMEA"), (3) Asia, and (4) Latin America.
+Each of these geographic segments operate predominantly in one industry: the design, development, marketing and distribution of performance apparel, footwear and accessories.
+Beginning in December 2013, we also operate our acquired MapMyFitness business as a separate segment.
+As our international and MapMyFitness operating segments are currently not material, we combine them into other foreign countries and businesses for reporting purposes.
+The following table presents net revenues by segment for each of the years ending December 31, 2013, 2012 and 2011: